 But you could also serve it with any combination of veggies or starch that you like.

-What Veggies to serve with Mongolian Chicken?
+What Veggies to Serve with this Mongolian Chicken Recipe?

 - Broccoli